albincorreya/freesound-oauth2-python-flask/README.md

 # Setup

+1. Install dependencies for requirements.txt.
+Ideally create a virtualenv and install the requirements

-1. Apply for your freesound API key from [here](http://freesound.org/apiv2/apply/) and to the code
+2. Apply for your freesound API key from [here](http://freesound.org/apiv2/apply/) and to the code

-2. [IMPORTANT] Set your "callback_url" as http://localhost:5000/freesound_callback
+3. [IMPORTANT] Set your "callback_url" as http://localhost:5000/freesound_callback

-3. Open terminal and navigate to your working directory and run the code.
+4. Open terminal and navigate to your working directory and run the code.

   In Mac